splunk-soar-connectors/trendmicrovisionone/README.md

 timeout in the advanced field of playbook execution.
 The recommended timeout is `20 minutes` .

-## action 'Get Sandbox Submission status'
+## Action: 'Get Sandbox Submission status'

 Get the status of file analysis based on task id.